Nimrat1988/Elist-Ecommerce-WIP/README.md

 - Non-loyalty customers account for 61% of total sales vs loyalty at 39%.
 - Non-loyalty AOV ($274.55) is 14% higher than loyalty AOV ($240.12).
-- Non-loyalty customers place more orders — 58% of total order count vs loyalty at 42%.
+- Non-loyalty customers place more orders, 58% of total order count vs loyalty at 42%.
 - Loyalty program may be attracting discount-driven behaviour rather than high-value purchases, the offer structure should be reviewed.